flofriday/TU_Wien_Addressbook/README.md

-# TU Wien Addressbook
+# TU Wien Addressbook (unofficial)
-A very simple Android and iOS App to search [TU Wien](https://www.tuwien.at/en/) employees and students.
+An unofficial Android and iOS App to search [TU Wien](https://www.tuwien.at/en/) employees and students.

 ![Screenshot](screenshot.png)

 [Download](https://github.com/flofriday/TU_Wien_Addressbook/releases/latest) the latest release for Android.

-**Warning :** While the data this app displays comes from an official TU Wien API, the app itself is not official!
+**Warning :** While the data this app displays, comes from an official TU Wien API, the app itself is not official!

 ## Build it yourself